heiskr/u/README.md

   branch myFunc with ch
 ```

-Garden will pause in any branch when it arrives at `receive`.
+Grove will pause in any branch when it arrives at `receive`.

 ```
   receive value from channel
 ```

-Garden will resume in any branch when the computer tells the channel to `send`.
+Grove will resume in any branch when the computer tells the channel to `send`.

 ```
   send value to channel